-Low Country Sheet-Pan Shrimp Boil RecipeÂ
+Low Country Sheet Pan Shrimp Boil

-If you’re from the Southern regions of the U.S., you’ve probably experienced a shrimp boil or two…no big deal, right?
 Well, here in the Midwest, shrimp boils aren’t exactly the norm, and that’s EXACTLY WHY you need to host one!
-I got to experience one for myself while in Louisiana, and I quickly decided a shrimp boil is just what my friends and family in Kansas need. 🙂
+I got to experience one for myself while in Louisiana, and I quickly decided a shrimp boil was just what my friends and family in Kansas needed.

 So far, every shrimp boil I’ve created and served to my guests has been a huge hit.
-Just envision your sweet self with a chair pulled up to a table that’s completely covered with newspapers.
+Just envision your sweet self with a chair pulled up to a table completely covered with newspapers.
 Soon, you’ll watch in amazement (and appreciation!) as your host gingerly dumps a ginormous pot of cooked shrimp, sausage, potatoes, and sweet corn right into the center of the table in a huge pile.

 Save this Recipe